 That's ridiculously untrue (but it sure feels that way at the time because that's who comes to recruit on campus).

-So depending on your specific situation, you might want to consider the various options that I suggested above.
+Depending on your specific situation, you might want to consider the various options that I suggested above.

 And on a personal note, when I went through my recruiting process, I really wanted to go into investment banking--not consulting.